The Gift of Teaching Your Dog to Swim

 I would like to start a dialog in our community about what active exercise really is and if we are doing enough active exercise to achieve our summer goals?

-I want to explore body conditioning as a potential issue that challenges us.
-I would also like to add that I personally help condition many, many dogs each week in my own canine swim business and I see many breeds that regularly compete...
+I want to explore body conditioning as a potential issue that challenges us.Ā I would also like to add that I personally help condition many, many dogs each week in my own canine swim business and I see many breeds that regularly compete in demanding s...

 Continue Reading...